-The Application is seeking to amend Standard 1.3.2 of the current Australia New Zealand Food Standards Code (the Code) to extend the current permission for voluntary addition of vitamins and minerals to cereal- and legume-based beverages to nut- and seed-based beverages containing at least 0.2% m/m protein according to the principle of nutritional equivalence of a substitute food with a primary counterpart food.
+The Application sought to amend Standard 1.3.2 of the current Australia New Zealand Food Standards Code (the current Code) to extend the current permission for voluntary addition of vitamins and minerals to cereal- and legume-based beverages to nut- and seed-based beverages containing at least 0.2% m/m protein according to the principle of nutritional equivalence of a substitute food with a counterpart primary food.

-The Application acknowledges that risk management strategies applied to legume- and cereal-based beverages, in this case, the requirement to carry appropriate advisory statements contained in Standard 1.2.3 of the current Code, should also extend to fortified nut- and seed-based beverages.
+The Applicant acknowledged that risk management strategies applied to legume- and cerealbased beverages, in this case, the requirement to carry appropriate advisory statements contained in Standard 1.2.3 of the current Code, should also extend to fortified nut- and seed-based beverages.